 Eric Clapton’s 1956 Fender Stratocaster “Brownie”

-One the page regarding the 1962 Fender Telecaster/Stratocaster Custom, we’ve mentioned that the neck that Eric used on the Telecaster likely came straight from the Stratocaster that later became known as Brownie.
-As far as we know, this hasn’t been confirmed by Eric (if you have a piece from Eric where he does talk about this, please be sure to forward it to us), but based on the photographic evidence and the dates when the guitars were used (never at the same time), this is most likely true.
+On the page about the 1962 Fender Telecaster/Stratocaster Custom, it is mentioned that the neck that Eric used on the Telecaster likely came straight from the Stratocaster that later became known as Brownie.
+This hasn’t been confirmed by Eric, but based on the photographic evidence (neck’s matching visually) and the dates when the guitars were used (never at the same time), this could as well be true.

 Another factor that goes along with this theory is that Eric paid close attention to the neck, and it seems once he found something he liked, he would stick with it.
 This could potentially mean that he bought the Strat because the neck was maple and it felt right, while the 1962 Telecaster on which it was fitted originally had a rosewood neck.
-In the latter part of the interview linked below (we do recommend that you watch it whole), he clearly states that rosewood necks did not appeal to him at all.
+In the latter part of the interview linked below, he clearly states that rosewood necks did not appeal to him at all.

 What I always looked for on a Strat was a maple neck that had been worn out – you know that was a thing.
-If it looked brand-new that it was obviously you know – it was like a restaurant, if it is lots of people in there, you know it’s going to be good food.
-So I just thought if it had all those kind of worn out patches it meant that it had been you know well favored.
-[The Fender Eric Clapton “Brownie” Tribute Stratocaster : Presented By Guitar Center]
+If it looked brand-new that it was obviously you know – it was like a restaurant, if it is lots of people there, you know it’s going to be good food.
+So I just thought if it had all those kinds of worn-out patches it meant that it had been you know well-favored.The Fender Eric Clapton “Brownie” Tribute Stratocaster : Presented By Guitar Center

 Brownie with Delaney and Bonnie